-Working hours banks and related legislation have been developed trilaterally between the Government and employee and employer organisations since the beginning of the 2000s.
-The penetration of working hours banks has been slow even though the experiences of the companies that have adopted it have been mainly positive both on the employer and employee side.
+Working hours banks and the respective legislation have been discussed in a trilogue format between the government and trade union and industry confederations since the beginning of the millennium.
+Their introduction has been slow even though the experiences of companies having introduced time banks have been largely positive, from the point of view of both employers and employees.